dfischer/Rails-Embrace-Javascript/README.md

 2) Rails back-end as an engine.
 Each JS framework loaded on top of that engine.

-#1 is probably more likely to be a real-world scenario.
+Number 1 is probably more likely to be a real-world scenario.
 Why have two apps?
 Why have the JS framework + Rails?
 So you get the rails/ruby eco system.